-What if students were hanging on your every word in order to learn something new?
+What if students were hanging on your every word to learn something new?

-What if you suddenly stopped barking directions and became fun and captivating?
+What if you suddenly stopped barking directions and became fun and captivating instead?

 Find the gem stories in art history and use those as a hook to get your students engaged.
-Get excited as you tell about the artist, make big gestures, act as though you have some sort of secret to tell the students, that will only be revealed at the end of the story.
-Change your voice, and get excited.
+Get excited as you tell about the artist, make big gestures, and act as though you have some secret to tell that will only be revealed at the end of the story.
+Change your voice.
 Stand on a chair.
-Anything to make this story seem so important, EVERY student won’t want to miss a single word.
-I absolutely guarantee what you highlight and deem important in your story will be the facts and ideas students will never forget.
+Anything to make this story seem so important that no student will want to miss a single word.
+I guarantee what you highlight and deem important in your story will be the facts and ideas students will never forget.

-Tell a story about the process of making art.
-These stories are great for giving students non examples and telling the directions in a nontraditional way.
-Let me know you an example:
+You can also tell stories about artmaking processes.
+These stories are great for giving students non-examples and giving directions in a nontraditional way.

-“Boys and girls, can I tell you what happened to last year’s class when we started the printmaking project?
-Oh, I just get so upset even thinking about it… Last year’s class had a huge disaster, because they didn’t listen to my directions and their art was ALMOST RUINED… Listen carefully..
+Listen carefully.
 Last year’s class kept forgetting to only use a little bit of printing ink!
 Can you believe it?
 These kids would slap on the ink, and it would seep into the cracks of the foam.
-I told them over and over, but their art was ruined and they had to start over.
-Oh I was so sad.
-They just globbed it on like this (demo the non- example) and do you think their art turned out very nice?
-NO..
-Oh it just made me want to cry to see this happen to these expensive art supplies.
-I BET that won’t happen to this year’s class, Oh I sure hope it won’t, because you are all rockstars at printmaking, aren’t you!?!?”
+I told them over and over, but their art was ruined, and they had to start over.
+Oh, I was so sad.
+They just smeared it on like this (I demo putting way to much ink on).
+Do you think their art turned out very nicely?
+No way!
+Oh, it just made me want to cry to see this happen to these expensive art supplies.
+And it made me so sad for the students!

-Now that i have everyone’s attention I can go over how to use the brayer, ink and clean up procedures… I’ve captured them.
+After this story, I have everyone’s rapt attention.
+Then, I can go over how to use the brayer, ink, and go through clean up procedures.
+I’ve captured them!
 Surely they won’t want to make the same mistakes as last year’s class.
 Did last year’s class really have these troubles?
 Maybe.
-Mabye not.
-It’s ok, it doesn’t maker.
-This strategy really works and you will see considerably less troubles with processes and new supplies with THIS year’s class if you try this type of story.
+Maybe not.
+It’s ok, it doesn’t matter.
+This strategy really works, and you will see considerably less troubles with processes and new supplies with THIS year’s class if you try this type of story.

 The photo below is one of my 5th grade architecture collages, which inspires an entire architecture unit I do with my 5th graders now!
 The next photo is a sample of my student’s work from last year.

-I also like to tell students that I didn’t learn 1 point perspective until 8th grade, but they are going to learn it in 5th grade.
-This instantly grabs student attention and makes them feel special.
+I also like to tell students that I didn’t learn one-point perspective until 8th grade, but they are going to learn it in 5th grade.
+This instantly grabs students’ attention and makes them feel special.
 I find this really ups the ante when it comes to student willingness to try hard.

-If you are losing student’s attention, try the ancient art of storytelling.
-It may just be the difference between having those last few kiddos on board with you, learning the art concepts, or not.
-Our goal is to reach all learners and I am sure this will really help.
+So, the moral of the story is, if you are losing student’s attention, try the ancient art of storytelling.
+It may be the difference between having those last few kiddos on board with you, learning the art concepts, or not.
+Our goal is to reach all learners, and I am know this will help!

 What other kinds of storytelling have you found to be effective in captivating the hearts and minds of your students?